J1406+0102: Dust Obscured Galaxy Hiding Super Eddington Accretion System with Bright Radio Emission: Abstract

 \section{Abstract}

-Recent high-$z$ quasar observations strongly indicate that super-Eddington accretion is a crucial phase to describe the existence of supermassive black holes (SMBHs) with $M_\mathrm{BH} \gtrsim 10^9 M_\odot$ at $z \gtrsim 7$.
-Motivated by the theoretical suggestion that the super-Eddington phase efficiently produces outflows and jets bright in radio bands, we search and find a super-Eddington radio-loud dust-obscured galaxy (DOG) J1406+0102 at $z=0.236$, through cross-matching of the infrared-bright DOGs of \cite{nob19} with the VLA/FIRST 1.4~GHz radio and the SDSS optical spectral catalog.
-DOG~J1406+0102 shows broad components in the Balmer lines.
-Assuming those lines are from the broad line region, it gives BH mass estimation of $\log\ (\mbh/\msun)=7.30 \pm 0.25$, and AGN luminosity of $\log (L_\mathrm{bol,[OIII]}/\mathrm{erg}~\mathrm{s}^{-1}) = 45.91\pm0.38$ estimated from the intrinsic [O~{\sc{iii}}] luminosity, resulting in super-Eddington accretion of $\lambdaedd \simeq 3$.
-We show that 1) DOG~J1406+0102 is operating strong AGN feedback: the [O~{\sc{iii}}] outflow velocity exceeds the escape velocity of the host galaxy halo and the kinetic efficiency is obtained as $\approx$~8\% that can be sufficient to quench the host galaxy, 2) the expected future growth pathway of DOG~J1406+0102 would join an over-massive BH trajectory and 3) radio-loud DOGs can provide a significant contribution to the high-energy ($\gtrsim$~100 TeV) cosmic neutrino background if we assume DOG J1406+0102 as a representative of radio-loud DOGs.
+Recent high-$z$ quasar observations strongly indicate that super-Eddington accretion is a crucial phase to describe the presence of supermassive black holes (SMBHs) with $M_\mathrm{BH} \gtrsim 10^9 M_\odot$ at $z \gtrsim 7$.
+Motivated by theoretical predictions that the super-Eddington phase efficiently produces outflows and jets bright in radio bands, we identify a super-Eddington radio-loud dust-obscured galaxy (DOG) J1406+0102 at $z=0.2367$.
+This source is discovered by cross-matching the infrared-bright DOGs of \cite{nob19} with the VLA/FIRST 1.4~GHz radio survey data and the SDSS optical spectral catalog.
+J1406+0102 shows broad components in the Balmer lines, and by assuming that those lines are from the broad line region, they give BH mass estimations of $\log\ (\mbh/\msun)=7.30 \pm 0.25$.
+Combined with an AGN luminosity of $\log (L_\mathrm{bol,[OIII]}/\mathrm{erg}~\mathrm{s}^{-1}) = 45.91\pm0.38$ estimated from the intrinsic [O~{\sc{iii}}] luminosity, this implies a super-Eddington accretion rate of $\lambdaedd \simeq 3$.
+We show that 1) J1406+0102 shows strong AGN feedback, with the [O~{\sc{iii}}] outflow velocity exceeds the escape velocity of the host galaxy halo and a kinetic efficiency of $\approx$~8\%, sufficient to quench the host galaxy; 2) its expected growth trajectory places it on an over-massive BH track; and 3) if representative of radio-loud DOGs, such sources can contribute significantly to the high-energy ($\gtrsim$~100 TeV) cosmic neutrino background.

 \keywords{galaxies: SMBH growth: active --- galaxies: nuclei --- quasars: general}